 This strategy has been initially established by the “Territorial Hygiene Mobile Team” of the Bordeaux University Hospital and the Regional Health Agency on the basis of the national recommendations, thereafter regularly re-updated.
 The main COVID-19 strategy was as follows:

-Upon the entrance, each resident had to provide a proof of negative test for COVID;
+Upon the entrance, each resident had to provide a proof of negative test for COVID.

-This new facility has opened progressively its doors since June 2020: each wave of entries included 2 houses in 2 different districts, i.e. 30 residents at a time in four different houses).
+This new facility has opened progressively its doors since June 2020: each wave of entries included 2 houses in 2 different districts, i.e. 30 residents at a time in four different houses.

 Thanks to the configuration of the Village with its four independent districts and individual houses (H1 to H16 in Figure 1), the residents were allowed to move freely around their 300m² household, not being isolated in their bedroom contrary to some of the other French NHs.
 Meals were taken together.
 When infected, the residents took their meals in their private room if their emotional and cognitive status allowed it, otherwise on a separate table in presence of a staff member before or after the others.

-Walking in the 5-hectare landscaped park was authorized even for the infected residents provided that a member of the staff accompanied the villager to ensure compliance with the distancing measures;
+Walking in the 5-hectare landscaped park was authorized even for the infected residents provided that a member of the staff accompanied the villager to ensure compliance with the distancing measures.

 When a case was suspected in a house, quarantine in the private room was applied waiting for the PCR results if the emotional and cognitive status of the resident allowed it, otherwise quarantine was done at the household level.
 A system of centralized door management was used to avoid unaccompanied exits or untimely entries.
 Global quarantine at the whole facility level has never been applied.
-In addition, as long as the epidemic context required it (until September 2020), only three of the four districts were then occupied to keep the last district in case of the need for additional quarantine;
+In addition, as long as the epidemic context required it (until September 2020), only three of the four districts were then occupied to keep the last district in case of the need for additional quarantine.

-Residents were unmasked unless they wanted to;
+Residents were unmasked unless they wanted to.

 In the Village, three main levels of activity were proposed to the residents by the life assistants, the animators and the volunteers.
 During the epidemic period, the activities have been organized and adapted according to the recommendations of the COVID-19 steering group.
 The activities proposed by the life assistant at the house level were maintained, the animators mainly organized outdoors activities, whilst the volunteers intervened only when the sanitary conditions allowed it and for specific activities (only at the Brasserie and grocery; they could not enter the houses until 2023).

-Family visits have never been prohibited, but the conditions were adapted (first at the Brasserie by appointment, then rapidly extended to the resident’s room and the park);
+Family visits have never been prohibited, but the conditions were adapted (first at the Brasserie by appointment, then rapidly extended to the resident’s room and the park).

-The professionals are specifically assigned to a specific district with a turn over between its four houses per fortnight (but in case of contamination of the house, turn-over of the professionals was limited in most of cases);
+The professionals are specifically assigned to a specific district with a turn over between its four houses per fortnight (but in case of contamination of the house, turn-over of the professionals was limited in most of cases).

-The opening of the shops and services to the public (library, auditorium, hairdresser, café-restaurant, health centre, etc.) has been postponed to 2022, as well as the intervention of the volunteers (between July and October 2020, then since July 2021);
+The opening of the shops and services to the public (library, auditorium, hairdresser, café-restaurant, health centre, etc.) has been postponed to 2022, as well as the intervention of the volunteers (between July and October 2020, then since July 2021).

 Since the arrival of vaccines, the complete vaccine schedule was required from anyone entering the village (professionals, family, volunteers…), and almost all residents have been vaccinated (96.7%).
 Masks have been removed since the 2nd of June 2022.